HevenTafese/ApexRecon/README.md

 ApexRecon is an automated attack surface reconnaissance framework built for passive domain intelligence gathering.
 The tool chains multiple intelligence sources into a single scan and presents the results through an interactive dashboard.

-During my studies, passive reconnaissance was covered as a manual process — running WHOIS lookups, checking certificate transparency logs, querying DNS records one at a time across different tools and browser tabs.
+During my studies, passive reconnaissance was covered as a manual process, running WHOIS lookups, checking certificate transparency logs, querying DNS records one at a time across different tools and browser tabs.
 This project automates that entire workflow.
 Given a domain, ApexRecon runs all modules in sequence, aggregates the output, scores the risk level, and produces a structured report that can be exported as JSON, Excel, or PDF.

 ---